ChrisTansey007/aeo-geo-mcp-suite/frontend/README.md

 # React + TypeScript + Vite

+## Logs Panel

+The application exposes a logs viewer under `/logs` which allows toggling between backend and frontend streams.
+Filters (level, search, time window) and scroll positions are preserved per tab.
+The view supports live tailing, pausing, and downloading the currently displayed logs.

+When backend log endpoints are unavailable, enable the mock provider by setting the environment variable `VITE_LOGS_MOCK=1` before running the dev server.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: